Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 Construction.

 As with any VHF circuitry, a good ground plane and short direct wiring is required.
 This should be clear from the photo.
-Every time a reader has been unable to get one of my VHF receivers to work it has always been due to incorrect construction methods.
+Whenever a reader has been unable to get one of my VHF receivers to work, it has always been due to unsuitable construction methods.

 All the bypasses are ceramic capacitors.
 With 160V B+, it is possible to get away with common and inexpensive 100V types here.
 They seem to be very conservatively rated.
 The .022uF output isolation capacitor should be at least 200V.
 The resistors can be 1/4W types.